JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

  ME(MV(Node("node_6"), :layer_sg, NamedTuple()) --> MV(Node("node_7"), :layer_sg, NamedTuple()),	weight = 1.0,	metadata = NamedTuple())
 ```

 Where `ME` is a shorthand for `MultilayerEdge`.
 Besides the two vertices connected, each `MultilayerEdge` carries the information about its `weight` and `metadata`.
 For unweighted subgraphs, the weight is just `one(weighttype)` and for non-meta subgraphs the metadata are an empty `NamedTuple`s.
-See `?MultilayerEdge` for additional information.
+See `?MultilayerEdge` for additional information, or refer to the [Edges](@ref edges_eu) to discover more methods related to `MultilayerEdges`s.

 The `add_edge` function has the standard, uniform and transparent interfaces too.
 To understand how they work, let's define a weighted edge: